Looking to accelerate your leadership career? Start here

-by Didier Cossin Published 7 September 2021 in Brain circuits • 3 min read
+by Didier Cossin Published September 7, 2021 in Brain Circuits • 3 min read

 Conflicts of interest can have a detrimental effect at board level, creating ethical problems by distorting decision-making and generating consequences that can undermine the credibility of boards, organizations or even entire economic systems.
 The real danger lies in the extent to which boards and directors are unaware of the many subtle conflicts of interest within a group dynamic.
 Add to the mix divided loyalties among shareholders and the multiple roles of directors, and the potential for conflict becomes clear.